Session Storage and Local Storage are two different ways of storing data in a web browser.

 The local storage uses the localStorage object to store your data for your entire website on a permanent basis.
 That means the stored local data will be available on the next day or any other day also, the next week, or the next year unless if you remove it.

 As stated before, the localStorage object stores the data with no expiration date.
 Each piece or bunch of data is stored in a key and value pair.
 The key identifies the name of the information.
-Here’s JS code to set the local storage :
+Here’s the JS code to set the local storage :

 localStorage.setItem("first_name", "procodersOnline"); // Retrieve data with alert alert("Hi, " + localStorage.getItem("first_name")); //The below is to remove the kay and value pairs localStorage.removeItem("first_name"); // The below is clear all the values from the browser localStorage.clear()